Frustrated when you read an article about ancient memory techniques that only covers the Greek mnemonic tradition?

 According to Fludd, you shouldn’t use imaginary Memory Palaces because this weakens the imagination.

-Now, I don’t personally agree with this idea.
-I think you stand to gain a lot by experimenting with imaginary mnemonics.
+Now, I don’t personally agree that merely using an imaginary Memory Palace will weaken your visualization skills.
+Rather, you likely stand to gain a lot by experimenting with imaginary mnemonics as frequently as possible.

 But I get Fludd’s overall point because in order to use an imaginary space, you have to spend mental energy on:

-So Fludd points out the most obvious thing in the world to the audience of his era.
+Fludd also points out the most obvious thing in the world to the audience of his era.
 They were all theater goers so he suggested they use one of their favorite locations for their Memory Palaces.
-He may also have been influenced by Guilio Camillo’s memory theater concept, but this is not known for certain.
+He may also have been influenced by Guilio Camillo’s memory theater concept, though this is not known for certain.

 I do something like this in our time by using movie theaters.
 They make fantastic Memory Palaces and you can readily use the characters in your favorite movies instead of statues.